haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 unbounded (e.g. imagine a package that needs to generate code by parsing some binary file format, with a parser implemented using the FFI).

-Thus using a DSL would risk needing frequent updates to support additional use cases for custom setup scripts that were not previously considered.
+Thus, using a DSL would risk needing frequent updates to support additional use cases for custom setup scripts that were not previously considered.
 Moreover, it would increase the migration burden by requiring `Setup.hs` files to be significantly rewritten to use the DSL instead of IO.